katyjiang/CMPE273_Assignment_1/assignment1/udp/README.md

 You will be adding package lost detection and reliable message delivery to UDP.

+There is a test code for setup timeout in the udp_server.py.

 # Requirements

 * Implement a simple acknowledgement protocol that you assign unique sequence id for each package you send to the server.